kovidgoyal/calibre/src/calibre/manual/faq.rst

 How do I use some of the advanced features of the conversion tools?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
- You can get help on any individual feature of the converters by mousing over it in the GUI or running ``html2lrf --help`` at a terminal.
+ You can get help on any individual feature of the converters by mousing over it in the GUI or running ``ebook-convert dummy.html .epub -h`` at a terminal.
 A good place to start is to look at the following demo files that demonstrate some of the advanced features:
   * `html-demo.zip <http://calibre.kovidgoyal.net/downloads/html-demo.zip>`_
   * `txt-demo.zip <http://calibre.kovidgoyal.net/downloads/txt-demo.zip>`_